dodad-2/XSplitScreen/README.md

 **3.0.0**

 This update is a full and final rebuild of the entire mod.
 Many bugs have been fixed, while a few have been added.
-Over 300 hours - not including time spent handling issues in the Discord - and $150+ spent on peripherals went into this project resulting in what will hopefully be considered the closest Risk of Rain 2 can get to native splitscreen.
+A lot of time went into this project resulting in what will hopefully be considered the closest Risk of Rain 2 can get to native splitscreen.
 Instead of listing every change, only the most notable will follow:

 - Gamepad cursors work on most UI and on all monitors
 - Preferences are properly associated with profiles